fusion-jena/linted-data/contributing.md

 When choosing the level, it should be considered that the most appropriate class should always be chosen.

 Next to choosing the level of the check, it must be considered to which `Scope` it applies.
-The scope of a validator defines which modelling language of the semantic web the check applies to.
+The scope of a validator defines which common vocabulary the check applies to.
 For example, `CheckRdfIrisTooLong` only uses the IRI concept from RDF.
 Whereas `CheckRdfsSeveralClassesWithTheSameLabel` uses the concept Label from RDFS.
 The validators are grouped by their `scope` for the different `Testsuite`s in `Runner` as well as in the exported XML result file.